-When a Maryland, Virginia or Washington, D.C. accident involves a teenager, it can be particularly complex to determine who to hold responsible: the teen, parents or insurance company?
+When a Northern Virginia accident involves a teenager, it can be particularly complex to determine who to hold responsible: the teen, parents or insurance company?

-At the personal injury law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P., each car accident lawyer is committed to increasing public awareness about the dangers of teen car accidents as well as what parents and young drivers can do to help prevent these accidents.
+At the personal injury law firm of Koonz, McKenney, Johnson & DePaolis L.L.P., each car accident lawyer is committed to increasing public awareness about the dangers of teen car accidents as well as what parents and young drivers can do to help prevent these accidents.
 We approach each teen accident claim on its own facts and circumstances, never treating your case as we would treat someone else’s.
-Our experienced Maryland car accident attorneys who also handle claims in DC and Virginia are committed to working in your best interests to seek the maximum recovery possible.
+Our experienced Northern Virginia car accident attorneys are committed to working in your best interests to seek the maximum recovery possible.

 About seven driving-age teenagers under 20 die every day from car accident injuries, according to teen car accident statistics from the CDC.
 The CDC also reported that the crash risk for teen drivers is the highest during their first year of driving eligibility.
 The report also stated that teenagers: